-- For objects not cached at either the POP or the regional edge cache location, CloudFront requests the object from the origin server and returns it to the user via the regional edge cache and POP
+- For objects not cached at either the POP or the regional edge cache location, the objects are requested from the origin server and returned it to the user via the regional edge cache and POP

 - CloudFront begins to forward the object to the user as soon as the first byte arrives from the regional edge cache location.